WFA-Team/LinuxVM/readme.txt

---Run doEverything with administrative privilages, in ideal cases, this should be enough
+--Run doEverything with administrative privilages, in ideal cases, this should be enough, kafka broker will be available at 192.168.56.3:9092

 -- Steps to Manually configure Windows Firewall: -
 Step 1: Allow Ping (ICMP) in Windows Defender Firewall